-Table 204: Policy 27 Local Green Space - Option A - include a policy

-SA Objectives Comments Ideas for mitigation

-1. Housing Potential decrease in homes with Offset LGS with
+Occurrents SA Objectives Comments Ideas for mitigation 1.
+Housing Potentially reduces supply of sites for housing.
+Offset LGS with development elsewhere.

-designation controls. development elsewhere.

 2. Health Statutory protection offers healthier options.

-LGS designation is included under

-"promoting healthy communities" in

-the NPPF, indicating its significance to
+LGS designation is included under "promoting healthy communities" in the NPPF, indicating its significance to Government.

-Government.

 3. Heritage No designations based on historic significance criteria.

-4. Crime

-5. Social Protects green community assets.
-This significant benefit can be even further enhanced if neighbourhood plans include LGS designations at the more local level.

-6. Biodiversity LGS designation criteria includes richness

-and Green of its wildlife in a green area.

-Infrastructure

-7. Environment Designated sites should be local in

-and Landscape character and therefore do not protect sites at a landscape-scale limiting their

-usefulness for this objective.

-8. Natural Depends upon the location.

-Resources and

-Flooding

-9. Waste

-10. Energy and Climate Change

-11. Transport NPPF criteria emphasise reasonably close

-proximity to the community it serves; if

-public access is a key factor, then the site would normally be within easy walking

-distance of the community served.

-12. Employment ,

-13. Innovation

-14. Economic

-Structure
+4. Crime 5.
+Social Protects green community assets.
+6. Biodiversity and Green Infrastructure LGS designation criteria includes richness of its wildlife in a green area.
+7. Environment and Landscape Protection of 'local' landscapes.
+8. Natural Resources and Flooding Depends upon the location.
+9. Waste 10.
+Energy and Climate Change 11.
+Transport NPPF criteria emphasise reasonably close proximity to the community it serves; if public access is a key factor, then the site would normally be within easy walking distance of the community served.
+12. Employment 13.
+Innovation 14.
+Economic Structure Potentially may reduce supply of sites for employment and other uses.